 Are Chinese Carbon Frames Any Good and Safe to Ride?

 I’ve been watching the Chinese carbon frames scene for multiple years already.
-I also discussed this topic with multiple bike builders who regularly do builds of the mountain, road, and gravel bikes based on Chinese frames.
-Recently, I also bought a Chinese carbon road bike frame.
+I also discussed this topic with multiple bike builders who regularly build mountain, road, and gravel bikes based on Chinese frames.
+I also bought a Chinese carbon road bike, YOELEO R12, a few years ago, and I still ride it.

-So, below, I provide you with valuable tips to consider before buying a bike frame from China.
+Below, I give you some valuable tips to consider before buying a bike frame from China.

 Are Chinese Carbon Frames Worth It?